-Checklist of Understanding (COU): The Checklist of Understanding (COU) is a form new ASH members receive with their welcome packet that must be completed and returned to ASH as quickly as possible.
-The COU is a legal document stating you understand that ASH is a voluntary cost-sharing non-profit entity and NOT a health insurance company.
-The COU must be on file with ASH before we can share your medical needs; it corrects insurance regulators who may incorrectly assume that ASH members do not understand the difference between voluntary health cost-sharing and health insurance.
+Statement of Beliefs: The Statement of Beliefs is a simple set of rules new ASH members agree to abide by during the enrollment process.
+It is a legal document stating you understand that ASH is a voluntary cost-sharing non-profit entity and NOT a health insurance company.
+It must be on file with ASH before we can share your medical needs; it corrects insurance regulators who may incorrectly assume that ASH members do not understand the difference between voluntary health cost-sharing and health insurance.